-The 2011 82nd Texas Legislature passed HB 2135, which stated that students are not required to take the grade-level assessment if they are taking an above-grade-level assessment in a course for which they are enrolled.
-The bill also addresses the use of EOC performance results of students below grade 9 who take a STAAR EOC assessment, including how those results must be included in accountability performance indicators.
-HB 2135 also amends the SSI so that a student will not be required to take the corresponding SSI assessment in grades 5 and 8 if the student is enrolled in either
+In 2011, the 82nd Texas Legislature passed HB 2135, which stated that students were not required to take the grade-level assessment if they were taking an above-grade-level assessment in a course for which they were enrolled.
+The bill also addressed the use of STAAR EOC performance results of students below grade 9 who take a STAAR EOC assessment, including how those results must be included in accountability performance indicators.
+HB 2135 also amended the SSI so that a student was not required to take the corresponding SSI assessment in grades 5 and 8 if the student was enrolled in either

-- a course in the subject for which the student receives high school academic credit and will be administered a STAAR EOC assessment; or - a course in the subject intended for students above the student's enrolled grade and will be administered the corresponding assessment, instrument.
+- a course in the subject for which the student received high school academic credit and was administered a STAAR EOC assessment, or - a course in the subject intended for students above the student's enrolled grade and was administered the corresponding assessment instrument.

-HB 2135 also prohibits a student subject to SSI grade promotion requirements from being denied promotion on the basis of performance on an assessment if the student is taking an above-grade-level assessment instead of the grade-level assessment.
+HB 2135 also prohibited a student subject to SSI grade promotion requirements from being denied promotion on the basis of performance on an assessment if the student was taking an above-grade-level assessment instead of the grade-level assessment.